| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 reference.Modality |

-Reference in variable of the modality identifiers. |
+Reference level for the modality identifier variable. |

 reference.Reader |

-Reference in variable of the reader identifiers. |
+Reference level for the reader identifier variable. |

 There are three effects that can be evaluated: